darshkaushik/cough-it/README.md

 * Then Sign in with Google
 * The user will see a home screen.
 * Click on the Test button to the bottom right corner.
-* Then record a 7 sec audio sample.
+* Then record a 7 sec audio sample (due to limited free tier credits the WML deployment or Cloudant database services maybe exhausted, the waltkthrough video link can be referred in this case).
 * And click on send button to get the prediction.
 * After that the home screen will recent tests.
 * Users can also see the past taken tests by clicking on _Past Test_ button.